How Much Space Should I Leave Open Around My Furnace?

-Natural gas furnaces need adequate space and airflow to work properly.
+Natural gas furnaces need enough space and airflow to heat right.

 Related: How Does Furnace Maintenance Impact the Energy Efficiency of Your Home?

-So how much room should your furnace really have?
+So how much room should your equipment really have?

-How Much Space Does My Furnace Need?
+How Much Space Will a Furnace Take Up?

-You also need to check the room has ample airflow and ventilation, especially if you have an older furnace with a metal flue.
+You also need to ensure the room has plentiful airflow and ventilation, especially if you have an outdated furnace with a metal flue.

 Related: Furnace Service or Furnace Replacement: What to Consider

 You don’t need to think about airflow and ventilation as much if you have a newer, high-efficiency furnace with PVC piping.
-Your furnace uses one pipe as an exhaust vent and the other to draw in air.
+Your furnace uses one pipe as an exhaust vent and the other to pull in air.

-Keep Combustible Materials Away from Your Furnace
+Keep Hazardous Items A Safe Distance from Your Furnace

-Although furnace rooms function as laundry and storage space, you should keep yours free of things that could be fire hazards.
+Although furnace rooms are often also used for laundry and storage space, you should keep yours free of items that could be fire hazards.

 This includes: